voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 -----------------

-Any user with Can View permissions to a dataset can view and load its snapshots via the Teams UI or the SDK.
+Any user with Can View permissions to a dataset can view and load its snapshots via the Enterprise UI or the SDK.

-Teams UI
+Enterprise UI
 ~~~~~~~~

 From the dataset's History tab, click the "Browse" button next to a Snapshot in